Accreditation Stages 2 to 4

 The Accreditaion process is for riders aged 15+ who want to get more involved in the sport, either by regularly training on our SQT Sessions, by racing at the Track Leagues, or to ride at other UK Indoor Velodromes (via endorsement on your British Cycling Licence).

-If you’ve ridden a few Taster sessions and simply want to ride the track more often for general fitness without racing or training on SQT’s, then our Regular Rider Sessions may suit you better, particularly if you have your own track bike.
+If you’ve ridden a few Taster sessions and simply want to ride the track more often for general fitness without racing or training on SQT’s, then our Regular Rider Sessions may suit you better.

 If you’re riding your own bike throughout the accreditation process, please ensure it meets our Track Bike Specifications.